alitskevich/codespace/libs/arrmatura/docs/manual.md

       return this.fetchData()
     }

     // action handler.
-To be invoked with '-> ref.someAction' notation onSomeAction(data: any) {
+To be invoked with 'data-> ref.doSomeAction(data)' notation doSomeAction(data: any) {
         if (asyncMode) {
             return promise.then(() => delta)
         }